Renaissance Man (film): Reception

 Renaissance Man received mainly negative reviews.
 Roger Ebert gave the film one and a half stars out of a possible four.
-Ebert said that "the touch that was used so well in director Penny Marshall's previous films Big and A League of Their Own are totally missing in Renaissance Man and it feels like a cross between Dead Poets Society and Private Benjamin but does not have the warmth or spirit of those films."
-He also wondered what Devito's character teaching Shakespeare's plays had to do with the training of the military recruits.
+Ebert said that "the touch that was used so well in director Penny Marshall's previous films Big and A League of Their Own is totally missing in Renaissance Man and it feels like a cross between Dead Poets Society and Private Benjamin but does not have the warmth or spirit of those films."
+He also wondered what DeVito's character teaching William Shakespeare's plays had to do with the training of the military recruits.
 Ebert gave it a thumbs-down on his television show, but partner Gene Siskel enjoyed it as pleasant fare and gave it a thumbs-up.
 Kim Newman of Empire magazine called it "a feel good movie which is too mechanically put together to make you feel anything."
 Janet Maslin of The New York Times praised the likable cast but called it "Inherently condescending, and finally awash in warm-bath sentimentality, this setup never goes out of style."

 On Rotten Tomatoes it holds a 12% rating based on 25 reviews.
 The site's consensus states: "Renaissance Man tries to simultaneously be a literary comedy, an inspirational drama, and a star vehicle that caters to Danny DeVito's strengths, but proves to be a master of none."
 On Metacritic, the film has a score of 44 out of 100 based on 20 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 The film flopped at the U.S box office, grossing only US$24 million in the United States and Canada in 12 weeks.
 It was hindered by competing with summer blockbusters such as Speed, True Lies, The Flintstones, and The Lion King.